AnyChart/docs.anychart.com/Basic_Charts/Heat_Map_Chart.md

 To create a **linear color scale**, use the {api:anychart.scales#linearColor}linearColor(){api} constructor.

 Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors, the first one indicating 0, and the second one indicating the maximum heat.
-Cells are colored automatically in different mixtures of these two colors, and if you do not specify the colors, the default colors of the linear color scale are used.
+Cells are colored automatically in different mixtures of these two colors, and if you do not specify them, the default colors of the linear color scale are used.

 To set your scale as the color scale of the chart, use the {api:anychart.charts.HeatMap#colorScale}colorScale(){api} method.